CoopAtCanvas/canvas-style-guide/README.md

 * Arrange your selector’s properties in alphabetical order.
 This will ensure a simple and intuitive arrangement that is easily recognisable, simple to locate properties, and easy to recognize duplicates on long selectors.
 Sublime: ctrl + F5
 * Use px for font-size, because it offers absolute control over text.
-Additionally, unit-less line-height is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the font-size.
+* Use unit-less line-height. `line-height: 1.5;`
+* Try to use ems for all other values.
 * Use double (“”) rather than single (‘’) quotation marks

 ```